contentful/slash-developers/apiary/_partials/content-types-description.md

 #### Array fields

-Contentful supports fields that contain multiple values with it's `Array` type.
+Contentful supports fields that contain multiple values with its `Array` type.
 Currently an array can contain either symbols (strings up to 256 characters), **or** [links](/developers/docs/concepts/links/) to other entries or assets.
 The allowed values in the array are defined by the `items` property of the field definition.
 The maximum allowed number of items in an array is 1000.

 A field that contains symbols is defined like this: